greenelab/deep-review/all-sections.md

 Problems of this nature may be particularly well-suited to deep learning techniques.
-We examine applications of deep learning to a variety of biomedical problems -- patient classification, fundamental biological processes, and treatment of patients -- to predict whether deep learning will transform these tasks or if the biomedical sphere poses unique challenges.
+We examine applications of deep learning to a variety of biomedical problems -- patient classification, fundamental biological processes, and treatment of patients -- and discuss whether deep learning will transform these tasks or if the biomedical sphere poses unique challenges.
 We find that deep learning has yet to revolutionize or definitively resolve any of these problems, but promising advances have been made on the prior state of the art.
 Even when